Simply Natural Nessa

 The skin is an organ so whatever we spray/rub/apply/use on our skin will ultimately be absorbed into the body and bloodstream.

-Now, there are some concerns about putting these essential oils directly on the skin, particularly on children, so another option is to apply this spray onto clothing or gear instead of directly onto skin.
+Please note, there are some concerns about putting these essential oils directly on the skin, particularly on children, so another option is to apply this spray onto clothing or gear instead of directly onto skin.
+While essential oils are effective bug repellents, they should be diluted in a carrier oil or grain alcohol if you desire to use them on your skin or in a spray.

-Using a combination of any of these essential oils works really well: citronella, clove, lemongrass, rosemary, tea tree, cajeput, eucalyptus, cedar, catnip, geranium, lavender, or mint.
+Using a combination of any of the following essential oils works really well: Citronella, clove, lemongrass, rosemary, tea tree, cajeput, eucalyptus, cedar, catnip, geranium, lavender, or mint.
 All of these oils have mosquito- and insect-repelling properties.

-Before we get started in learning how to make these all-natural insect repellents – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this natural insect repellent, if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!

-I use 460-480 drops of essential oils (it’s very potent) so if you do choose to apply it onto skin, always test a small amount on a tiny part of your skin first, to ensure you do not react to it in any adverse way.
+I use 460 to 480 drops of essential oils (it’s very potent) so if you do choose to apply it onto the skin, always test a small amount on a tiny part of the skin first, to ensure you do not have any adverse reaction(s) to it.
 For children, it is best to do the same, and only use kid-safe essential oil blends in the spray to use on them (or apply it onto clothing).
-Avoid spraying your eyes and mouth.
+Avoid spraying near the eyes and mouth.

 Ingredients: